bvd63/confess-whisper-ai/README_AUTH.md

   - See device information
   - Check session expiration dates
   - Revoke individual or all sessions
+  - Rotate the current session to force refresh token regeneration (modal challenge appears if anomaly detected)

 - **CAPTCHA Testing**
   - Check if CAPTCHA is required for any email